aloxe/huwindty/src/pages/documentation/cms.md

 In Netify, you can set up all you need to deploy and host your site.
 Netifly will manage your authentication and will let you maintain your site with Sveltia CMS.

-If you want todeploy your site elsewhere you will need an external OAuth client.
+If you want to deploy your site elsewhere you will need an external OAuth client.
 Decap documentation has [referenced a list](https://decapcms.org/docs/external-oauth-clients/) of external apps you can install on your own server.
+This is the tickiest part of Huwindty as it will stand as a stand alone app that your CMS with connect to for authentification purose.

 I chose the [PHP Netlify CMS GitHub Oauth](https://github.com/mcdeck/netlify-cms-oauth-provider-php) that comes with [a blogpost](https://www.van-porten.de/blog/2021/01/netlify-auth-provider/) explaining in detail how to set it up.